 The best way to heat the bonus room above a garage is with a mini split, or ductless heating and cooling setup.
 These offer the power of a furnace with the customization of baseboard heating.
 And they provide other benefits.
 But, there are a few things to consider before making the investment.

-They make the most of your space but come with a drawback: They’re often colder in the winter than any other room in the house.
+They make the most of your space but come with a drawback: The rooms upstairs are colder in the winter than any other room in the house.
 Fortunately, there’s now a great solution to this problem.

 At Snowflake Air, we’ve made it pretty clear that we think mini splits are great in just about any situation.
 And, they especially shine when it comes to specific, typical problem areas like these.

-So with that in mind, we’ll walk you through why that room is always so cold.
+So with that in mind, we’ll walk you through why that bedroom is always so cold.
 Then, we’ll explain why and how ductless heating and cooling solves the problem.

 We’ll look at some of the potential drawbacks but then wrap up with a few other benefits that these systems offer.